code-briomar/code-briomar/README.md

 - 👋 Hi, I’m Briane Lomoni.
-- 👀 I’m interested in php and mysql
+- 👀 I’m interested in php and mysql.
+Check out my repositories.
-- 💞️ I’m looking to collaborate on making lightweight java apps
 - 📫 How to reach me : Email me at kapolonbraine@gmail.com